Zollinger-Ellison syndrome is a rare disorder that usually occurs when a tumor called a gastrinoma develops in the pancreas or duodenum.

 An internal ultrasound helps to pinpoint tumors and take tissue samples.
-Patients must fast for some time before this procedure.
+Individuals must fast for some time before this procedure.

-Angiography can help to find tumors in the pancreas.
-A catheter is guided through the bloodstream to blood vessels located in the pancreas.
-A dye is then injected into the blood vessel through the catheter, as a contrast material.
-The dye shows up on X-ray images, highlighting blood vessels, as these tend to be denser inside tumors.
+A health professional then injects a contrast dye into the blood vessel through the catheter.
+The dye shows up on X-ray images, highlighting blood vessels.
+These tend to be denser inside tumors.

 Treatment for Zollinger-Ellison syndrome focuses on the tumors and ulcers.
+Various

 Doctors will usually treat the tumors first.

-Other treatment options to stop tumor growth may include:
+Treatment options to stop tumor growth may include:

-- Injecting drugs directly into the tumor.
+- injecting drugs directly into the tumor

 The first line of treatment for excess acid treatment is a proton pump inhibitor (PPI).
 This is a type of drug that helps to control excess acid production.
 PPIs reduce acid by blocking the action of tiny pumps inside acid-secreting cells.

-If stomach acid levels drop, the peptic ulcers have a better chance to heal, and there will be fewer symptoms of Zollinger-Ellison syndrome.
+If stomach acid levels drop, peptic ulcers have a better chance to heal, and there will be fewer symptoms of Zollinger-Ellison syndrome.

 So far, there is no evidence that diet affects the risk of developing the syndrome.

-The gastrin travels in the bloodstream and signals to other stomach cells to release gastric acid to help break down food.
+Gastrin travels in the bloodstream and signals to other stomach cells to release gastric acid to help break down food.

-In a healthy system, the stomach cells control how much gastrin is produced, and this prevents excessive quantities of gastric acid from forming.
+In a healthy system, the stomach cells control how much gastrin a person produces.
+This prevents excessive quantities of gastric acid from forming.